 With cucumbers, I encourage only offering the inner center portion where the seeds are in the beginning, but start offering more of the outer core after 12 months.
 You can slice it in rings and remove the skin to start, and then offer it with just a bit of skin on it, and then with all of the skin left on it.
 Honestly, they may spit it out as they first try to work through it, but this is part of learning and I would be much less concerned about the skin than I would be for large chunks of unchewed inner portion of the cucumber to be swallowed.

-With apples, these are actually one of the top choking hazards for young kids when served in slices, because the possibility of breaking off a larger chunk that can get lodged in the airway is high.
+With apples, these are actually one of the top choking hazards for young kids, this is why it is always recommended to cook them, or shred them if raw, because the possibility of taking a bit and having a much larger chunk than anticipated break off is high, and these pieces are too hard to chew in the beginning.
 I would start by actually offering the whole apple, and get them to take bites out of it.
 This way they can control the size of the bites, and often kids mush it up a bit in the process of biting it, so it’s not perfectly broken off pieces of apples that they’re getting, which can easily happen when offering wedges.

 For carrots, offer pre-shredded pieces (not grated).
 This is actually the one that I’d hold off on for the longest.
 Shards of carrot are easy to break off, even with baby carrots.
 So my recommendation would be to gradually introduce raw carrots to them by beginning to cook them less and less as you see they’re able to handle it.